 Will the event be live-streamed on the internet?

 Yes, we have made arrangements to live-stream the event for students and family members who can't attend in person!
-More information will be available during the week leading up to the event.
+View the live-stream here.

 Who can walk?

 Those students completing their degrees from Summer 2016 through Summer 2017 may participate in the College of Education ceremony, even if they have not yet completed their coursework.